Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 Once completed, please jump to the [setup](#setup) section to continue.

 ### Cake Provision

+> ⚠️ Cake provisioning support and docs will be deprecated soon.
+Please use [Bicep provisioning](#deploy-from-bicep) instead.

 The `Cake` script responsible to `deploy` and `provision` is included in the `dotnet` source directory.
 In order to run the Cake Script locally and deploy to your Azure Subscription, there are some pre-requisites: